I received an email from Promethease a few days ago that I wanted to share with all of you, along with my thoughts on keeping genetic data private.

 I’ve found in talking with people about genetics that there are often two responses:

 - One camp is all for genetic sequencing and shares their data all over the internet.
 They don’t think or care about what happens after they upload their raw data file.

 - Others will never get their genes sequenced for fear that the data will be used by the government or some nefarious organization.
 Usually, they make a comment about not wanting to be cloned…

 Have you ever wondered what companies are doing with your genetic data?
-23andMe, AncestryDNA, and MyHeritage all are there to enlighten us on our ancestral make-up and connecting us with forgotten relatives.
+23andMe, AncestryDNA, and MyHeritage are all there to enlighten us on our ancestral make-up and connect us with forgotten relatives.
 Right?